osrf/gazebo_tutorials/haptix_comm/tutorial.md

 Your code should be ready to be executed using Visual Studio.
 Click on `DEBUG`-> `Start Without Debugging...` (alternatively you can press Ctrl+F5).

+**Note:** if the Windows firewall is enabled, it will show a Window called "Windows security alert.
+Windows Firewall has blocked some features of this program" asking for permissions to run the recently compiled application.
+You could leave the default option ("Private networks, such as my home or work network.") and click on "Allow access".

 ## Linux

 1. Go to the Linux machine where you want to run your controller code.
 Open a